Prioritize sleep - you need it

 - Sleep deprivation can increase your risk for certain cancers.
 “After just one night of only 4 or 5 hours’ sleep, your natural killer cells – the ones that attack the cancer cells that appear in your body every day – drop by 70%,” according to Walker, in his interview with The Guardian.
 He also says that a lack of sleep is linked to an increased risk of bowel, prostate, and breast cancers.

 - Your sleep patterns can seriously affect your heart health.
-When you don’t get enough quality sleep, it can increase inflammation in your body, a known risk factor for heart disease and stroke, according to a 2010 study published in Circulation, the American Heart Association journal.
+When you don’t get enough quality sleep, it can increase inflammation in your body, a known risk factor for heart disease and stroke, according to the American Heart Association.
 Making sure that you get a proper amount of restful sleep each night can help lower your risk of cardiovascular disease.

 - A full night’s sleep is crucial for your mental well-being.
 A 2016 study published in BioMed Central Psychiatry found that “insomnia is significantly associated with an increased risk of depression” and suggested that treating insomnia may help prevent depression in some people.
-Additionally, a 2007 report from Harvard Medical School noted that people who are sleep-deprived have a more difficult time concentrating and learning new information than those who are well-rested.
+Additionally, the National Sleep Foundation notes that people who are sleep-deprived have a more difficult time concentrating and learning new information than those who are well-rested.

 Tips for a good night’s sleep

 You may be on board with getting 7 to 9 hours of sleep each night, but sometimes wanting to get enough sleep just isn’t enough.
 Whether you toss and turn for hours, or wake up during the night and simply can’t lull yourself back to sleep, here are some tips to help you get a good night’s sleep.

 - Schedule a non-negotiable 8-hour “sleep opportunity” at the same time each night, even on the weekends.
 This means going to sleep and waking up at the same time 7 days a week.